 While wrong-way driving is one of the most common causes of car accidents in Los Angeles – sitting somewhere between speeding and distracted driving – why do so many people violate traffic rules and drive against the direction of traffic?

-Our Los Angeles car accident attorney Howard Craig Kornberg explains that while missing signage and distracted driving are the main culprits, alcohol and drug impaired driving is also a wide-spread cause of wrong-way driving.
+Our car accident lawyer Howard Craig Kornberg explains that while missing signage and distracted driving are the main culprits, alcohol and drug impaired driving is also a wide-spread cause of wrong-way driving.

 The only difference between missing signage or distracted driving and wrong-way driving, however, is that sooner or later, the driver that misses a sign and subsequently heads in the wrong direction will notice that something is wrong, and will cautiously turn the vehicle around.